 Do not overfill your bean bag.
 Overfilling makes the bean bag less comfortable and places undue stress on the stitching and zipper.
 Remember, this little bean bag may be holding over 100 kilograms of weight when an adult sits on it, and that places enormous pressure on the seams.
 As a rule of thumb, try to fill the bean bag to around two-thirds of its capacity.
 It is easier to add filling than it is to remove it.

 Once you have filled the inner bag with the required amount of filling, remove the funnel and do up the zipper.

 Now you can place the filled inner bag into the bean bag cover.

 To clean up any spilled beans, use a vacuum cleaner.
-A bag-less vacuum cleaner like a Dyson will allow you to re-use any beans that were spilled on the floor.
+A bag-less vacuum cleaner like a Dyson will allow you to re-use any beads from the floor.
 Make sure you get all loose beans up from your floor surface as they can be dangerous to humans and pets if swallowed.

 Filling your new bean bag does not have to be time-consuming or messy.
 If you follow these easy steps, it will take just a few minutes, and there should be little or no mess.

 Please dispose of the plastic bags that your products and filling came in thoughtfully.
 We suggest placing them all in one bag and putting them in your recycle bin.
 Remember these bags can be dangerous if children get their hands on them, so dispose of them immediately after use.

 Buying bean bag covers and filling them yourself will save you a tremendous amount of money, as pre-filled bean bags are considerably more expensive to freight than covers only.